“When the answer is simple God is speaking.”

 One of the tragedies of modern physics is the sad thought that gone are the days when the deep mysteries of the universe could be captured by simple mathematical equations.

-It now seems as though as we delve deeper to uncover the mysteries of universe, we require complex math to capture or represent what we trying to find.
-This is the current situation of physics such that one may even wonder if physicists are not really lost in their own math.
+It now seems as though as we delve deeper to uncover the mysteries of universe, we require complex math to capture or represent what we are trying to find.
+This is the current situation of physics, such that one may even wonder if physicists are not really lost in their own math.

 While I do not wish to criticize Einstein personally as he proposed the theory with the most honest of intentions, however, it can be said that today’s complexity of physics is one of the legacies of general relativity.

 But can we undo the situation?
 Can we return to the great time in physics when things were a lot simple and the deep mysteries of the universe could be captured by simple mathematical equations?

 Well, I think so, and it is why I have decided to write this article.
 And you can just take a look at physics today and you will see what I am talking about.